suzukiplan/vgsx/README.md

 - `u16l` : Input files shall be in little-endian (equivalent to `u16`).
 - `u16b` : Input files shall be in big-endian.

+> The `u16b` option is provided for cases where you wish to use binary files created in big-endian environments, such as the X68000, with VGS-X.

 ## bmp2chr

 Path: [./tools/bmp2chr](./tools/bmp2chr/)